Rules for the York Literature Festival / York Mix Poetry Competition 2018

-2. Poems must be original work and not previously published in a collection or anthology, newspaper or poetry magazine.
+2. Poems must be the entrant’s original work and not previously published in a collection or anthology, newspaper or poetry magazine.
 Work that has been posted in a closed poetry group online, or a personal blog online are eligible.
 Poems that have been broadcast on radio or podcasted online are not allowed.

 3. Poems must not be longer than 40 lines of text, and must fit on a single A4 page.
 Poems must show the title and poem only.
 The poet’s name must not appear on the work.
 Poems may not be amended or edited after submission

 4. Poems must be submitted via the official form on the entry page.
 Attachments must be in one of the following formats: Word (.doc or .docx), Text, Simpletext or TextEdit, Pages or PDF.
 Postal entries are not encouraged, but will be allowed in special circumstances.
 See note below.
 Payment is online via PayPal.
 To pay by PayPal you do not need a PayPal account.
 All major credit cards are accepted.
 Just follow the instructions on the entry form.

 5. Poets may enter as many poems as they wish.
 The minimum entry fee is £6 for a single poem; £15 for up to two or three; £17.50 for four; £20 for five.
 There is no limit to the number of poems that can be submitted.